ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 ## The software

 If you hoped to read how to use [genuine Go](https://golang.org/) to program this board, you need to read the hardware specification one more time.
-You must face the truth: there is a negligible chance that someone will ever port real Go to Cortex-M0 (ARMv6-M) architecture and this is just the beginning of work.
+You must face the truth: there is a negligible chance that someone will ever add support for Cortex-M0 (ARMv6-M) to the Go compiler and this is just the beginning of work.

-We will use [Emgo](https://github.com/ziutek/emgo), but don't worry, you will see that it gives you as much Go as it can on such small system.
+We'll use [Emgo](https://github.com/ziutek/emgo), but don't worry, you will see that it gives you as much Go as it can on such small system.

 There was no support for any F0 MCU in [stm32/hal](https://github.com/ziutek/emgo/tree/master/egpath/src/stm32/hal) before this board arrived to me.
 After brief study of [RM](http://www.st.com/resource/en/reference_manual/dm00091010.pdf), the STM32F0 series appeared to be striped down STM32F3 series, which made work on new port easier.

-If you want to follow subsequent steps, you need to install Emgo:
+If you want to follow subsequent steps, you need to install Emgo

 ```
 cd $HOME